-Koeman Dodges Barcelona Speculation
+Koeman dodges Barcelona speculation

-Ronald Koeman refused to comment on speculation linking him with the Barcelona job as he turned focus to the Netherlands' upcoming Nations League Finals campaign.

-The 56-year-old has been tipped to succeed under-fire Barca boss Ernesto Valverde, whose future has been called into question following the Spanish giants' disappointing end to the season.
+The 56 year-old has been tipped to succeed under-fire Barca boss Ernesto Valverde, whose future has been called into question after the Spanish giant's disappointing end to the season.

-A 4-0 second-leg loss to Liverpool ended Barcelona's Champions League hopes at the semi-final stage as they crashed out 4-3 on aggregate, and they suffered a surprise 2-1 defeat to Valencia in last weekend's Copa del Rey final.
+A 4-0 second-leg loss to Liverpool ended Barcelona's Champions League hopes at the semi-final stage as it crashed out 4-3 on aggregate, and it suffered a surprise 2-1 defeat to Valencia in last weekend's Copa del Rey final.

 However, despite reports in the Spanish press that Koeman is being considered as a possible replacement for Valverde, the former Barca defender was unwilling to comment on matters beyond Netherlands' Nations League preparations.

-"I think this is about the Dutch national team, so I would like to leave it at that," he said at Tuesday's news conference.
+"I think this is about the Dutch national team, so I would like to leave it at that," he said.

 Asked if he was willing to give assurances that he will stay on as Oranje head coach, Koeman responded: "That would be very easy, but I will not."